 3 Negotiation Tips to Give You the Critical Advantage

-Negotiation Tip #1 Gain Knowledge
+Negotiation Tip #1 – Gain Knowledge

-Negotiation Tip #2 Have Patience
+Negotiation Tip #2 – Have Patience

-Now you don't want to drag a negotiation out forever.
-In any negotiation, the longer it lasts the more advantageous it becomes to one party or the other.
+Now, you don't want to drag out a negotiation forever.
+In any negotiation, the longer it lasts, the more advantageous it becomes to one party or the other.
 You want that party to be you.
 At the extreme end, consider a physician who is already financially independent.
-That doctor can endure a negotiation that lasts literally years!
+That doctor can endure a negotiation that literally lasts years.

-Negotiation Tip #3 Be Flexible
+Negotiation Tip #3 – Be Flexible

 BATNA Negotiating

 For example, consider a benefits package.
 Let's say you have a spouse working at the local university with a great health insurance benefit for your family.
 You are looking at a private practice employee job.
 You now have the option to negotiate away health insurance at this job, potentially exchanging it for a higher salary, which is far more valuable to you in this situation.
-Since money is fungible for your potential employer, it's entirely possible that he would be willing to give you a large chunk of what it would cost him to provide you health insurance as salary or a CME fund.
+Since money is fungible for your potential employer, it's entirely possible that they would be willing to give you a large chunk of what it would cost them to provide you health insurance as a salary or a CME fund instead.
 Win-win.

 Bringing It All Together to Win at Negotiations